openebs/openebs/docs/getting-started.md

 - **master-01** used as OpenEBS Maya Master (omm) and
 - **host-01** and **host-02** used as OpenEBS Storage Host (osh).

-*If you are trying to use VirtualBox VMs, you can bring up the machines using the following Vagrantfile*
+*If you plan to setup using VMs on Virtual Box, you can skip down to the section of Preparing machines using Vagrant below.*

 ![Machine Connectivity Diagram](./images/OpenEBSNodes.png)

-##Prepare the machines for installation.
+##Prepare your machines for OpenEBS installation.

 Since OpenEBS is delivered through containers, the OpenEBS hosts can be run on any operating system with container engine.
 This guide will use Ubuntu 16.04 and docker.